Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 22 Maret 2026 01.51.25 UTC
+- WIB: Minggu, 22 Maret 2026 02.33.49 UTC
-- WITA: Minggu, 22 Maret 2026 02.51.25 UTC
+- WITA: Minggu, 22 Maret 2026 03.33.49 UTC
-- WIT: Minggu, 22 Maret 2026 03.51.25 UTC
+- WIT: Minggu, 22 Maret 2026 04.33.49 UTC

 Kutipan Inspiratif:
-"A true friend unbosoms freely, advises justly, assists readily, adventures boldly, takes all patiently, defends courageously, and continues a friend unchangeably."
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: friendship
+Kategori: motivational